johnny-builder/virtualizing-macOS-in-VMWare/README.md

 `Close`, `Finish`.

+Now, make sure to close VMWare, since the .vmx file will be in use!

 ### Step 3:
 Now we need to update the .vmx file, open it up on notepad or any other text editor and add this at the end of the file:
 ```